sanily2j/yggdrasil-genealogy/ddl/README.txt

-This directory contains sql scripts for your Exodus database.
+This directory contains sql scripts for your database.
 As you may call that database anything you want, and some manual configuration is ABSOLUTELY REQUIRED to get this software up and running, I have decided not to write a general install script.
 After all, you should know what you're doing when you start messing around with this software.
 Please read the README.txt in the main directory.

 Here is a short description of each file.